 Many of the original buildings remain today and have been meticulously renovated to accommodate visitors.
 The original tractor shed is now the warm and inviting Carriage House.
-Here the Granger’s experimented with fireplaces and whirlpools.
+Here the Grangers experimented with fireplaces and whirlpools.
 Their popularity led to the inclusion of these upgrades into many of the 37 accommodations.
-After completing the Carriage House the innkeepers turned their attention to the Gate House.
+After completing the Carriage House, the innkeepers turned their attention to the Gate House.
 This was originally nothing more than a garage that master carpenter Bill Huber rehabilitated to first class accommodations.
-The exposed original rafters made of tree limbs stand as a testimony to the vision, skill and determination of early craftsman.
-The Garden Cottage, the last of the original outbuildings was made ready for guests in 1995.
+The exposed original rafters made of tree limbs stand as a testimony to the vision, skill and determination of early craftsmen.
+The Garden Cottage, the last of the original outbuildings, was made ready for guests in 1995.

-Local architect, Frank Moyer interpreted our sketchy dreams into blueprint form and provided the framework for artisans to follow.
-Behind the Main Barn, the grounds developed gradually from open space to a large framed tractor shed built which was against an earthen wall.
-This facility is now our Lodge which houses our conference rooms and social banquet rooms.
+Local architect Frank Moyer interpreted our sketchy dreams into blueprint form and provided the framework for artisans to follow.
+Behind the Main Barn, the grounds developed gradually from open space to a large framed tractor shed which was built against an earthen wall.
+This facility is now our Lodge, which houses our conference rooms and social banquet rooms.
 To the west, at the far end of the Carriage House parking lot, a barn from another Lehigh County farm has been re-constructed.
 Similar to a classic barn raising, only with a crane, the Stables were erected.
 Perched on the hillside above the Stables you will find the Pack House.
-A marriage of two unique barns, badly in need of relocation and refurbishment was able to produce 12 guestrooms and private conference room.
+A marriage of two unique barns, badly in need of relocation and refurbishment, was able to produce 12 guestrooms and private conference room.
 Routinely, this space is reserved for corporate off-site retreats and wedding guests.
+In 2013 a 3,200-square-foot banquet facility was added to the lodge.

 Sustainable Agriculture for Farm-to-Table DiningThe Farm

 In 2005, farming started again at Glasbern, reviving an excellent parcel of farmland that had lain fallow for about 35 years.
 When you dine here, it will be abundantly clear why the original German farmer chose to carve a farm out of this particular hillside.
 There's something special about this land.